 The cubs started their journey from Tonga Terre d'Accueil wildlife rescue centre near Lyon, on Thursday 10th October.
 They travelled under the care of Born Free’s Rescue & Care team to London Heathrow airport for a flight to South Africa.
 After a short internal flight, Horus, Dadou, Thea and Cersei touched down in Port Elizabeth, South Africa, before travelling the short distance by road to Shamwari and being introduced to their new forever home.

-Horus is the largest of the four cubs and is about seven months old.
+Horus is the largest of the four cubs.
 He was found in reasonably good health on a child’s bed in an apartment on the outskirts of Paris.
 His owner, who was hiding in a neighbour’s cupboard when Horus was found, had posted images of the cub on Snapchat.
-He was sentenced to six months in prison for illegally keeping a wild animal.
+He was fined and sentenced to six months in prison for illegally keeping a wild animal.

 Dadou was found on Paris’ most famous street – the Champs-Elysées – in the back of a Lamborghini.
 His owner was caught by police officers taking photos with the cub.
-Dadou, who is missing the tip of his tail, is also thought to be about seven months old.
+Dadou is missing the tip of his tail.
 When he was found, he had weak hind legs, but has now recovered.
 Dadou’s case is waiting to go to court.

-‘Girl’ is the smallest and youngest of the cubs, at about five months old.
-She was surrendered by her owner and was very unwell.
+Thea is the smallest and youngest of the cubs She was surrendered by her owner and was very unwell.
 She had glaucoma, and was under-developed and underweight, with extreme hair loss and diarrhoea.
-‘Girl’ is now doing much better.
-Her hair has grown back and she is slowly gaining weight.
 Her court case is ongoing.